NadavsSchwartz/ProjectFISR/README.md

 run `bin/runer` for an interactive prompt.

+Note:
+in order to use the send-mail feature, a gmail account will be needed, in order to look up restaurant via the us.restaurant-menu api, an api is required, in order to make a query for google and get the location's reviews and rating, an api from serpapi is required.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.